wkumari/draft-wkumari-dnsop-alt-tld/README.md

 2. Background

-   The DNS is a tree, and so has a single root.
+   The DNS data model is based on a tree structure, and so has a single root.
 Conventionally, a name immediately beneath the root is called a "Top Level Domain" or "TLD".
 TLDs usually delegate portions of their namespace to others, who may then delegate further.
 The hierarchical, distributed and caching nature of the DNS has made it the primary resolution system on the Internet.

    Domain names are terminated by a zero-length label, so the root label is normally invisible.
 Truly fully-qualified names indicate the root